 Because executors in Texas are largely free from court supervision it is often difficult for an estate beneficiary to stop a runaway executor.
 However, a knowledgeable and experienced estate litigation attorney can assist you, as a beneficiary of an estate, to hold an an executor accountable when he decides to abuse the position of trust to which he has been appointed.

 If a beneficiary already has in his possession hard evidence of an executor’s misbehavior, holding the executor accountable is merely a matter of presenting this evidence to the probate court judge.
 However, typically there is merely a strong suspicion that something is wrong.
 In such cases, The Texas Probate Code (the rules that govern probate court as well as executors) state that a beneficiary of an estate may demand an accounting from the executor after 15 months from the date of the executor’s appointment.
 Unfortunately, the damage has usually been done after 15 months.

 It is extremely frustrating for a beneficiary to feel, given the character and/or past behavior of the executor, that their inheritance is probably being stolen from them but not be able to do anything about it because of the 15 month rule.
 To hold an executor accountable prior to the expiration of 15 months from the date of his appointment, without hard evidence of misbehavior, requires hiring a skilled probate litigation attorney who can creatively combine prior case law and probate code provisions to create the authority needed to safeguard your future inheritance.

-Paul Romano is a Texas estate attorney who has the skills and experience to assist you in holding a runaway executor accountable.
-If you would like a free consultation with Texas estate attorney Paul Romano, please visit our contact page or call us at 281-242-0995.
+At Romano & Sumner we have Texas estate attorneys who have the skills and experience to assist you in holding a runaway executor accountable.
+If you would like a free consultation with a Texas estate attorney at Romano & Sumner, please visit our contact page or call us at 281-242-0995.